Buy protein powders

 The consumption of powdered proteins accelerates the synthesis of amino acids that will go directly into your muscles, without going through a long process of digestion that takes place when eating meat for example.
 You will then be able to significantly improve muscular reconstruction after a hard and intense training session!
 Muscle fibres are destroyed during intensive physical activity, therefore it is essential to reconstruct them by nourishing them with high quality proteins.
 This is why you see so many athletes consuming a protein rich snack or protein shake (before or after their workouts).

-How much protein should I be taking?
+How much protein powder should I be taking?

 The DRI (Dietary Reference Intake) is 0.8 grams of protein per kilogram of body weight, or 0.36 grams per pound.
 This amounts to: 56 grams per day for the average sedentary man.
 46 grams per day for the average sedentary woman.